Skip to main content

 Festive

-Italian trifle-like dessert with layers of sponge cake soaked in Alchermes liqueur, custard cream, and chocolate.
-Rich, boozy, and indulgent.
-Despite the name "English soup," it is thoroughly Italian.
-Traditional dessert for special occasions.
+A trifle-like Italian dessert layering sponge cake soaked in Alchermes liqueur with custard and chocolate.
+Rich and boozy.
+The name means "English soup," but the dessert is thoroughly Italian.
+Made for special occasions.

 vegetarianContains: GlutenContains: EggsContains: Dairy